 - Take plain flour in another mixing bowl.
 Add fine semolina, oil, and salt.
 Knead them adding some water.
 Let the dough be not hard.
-Rest it for 15-20 minutes.
-Semolina absorbs some water and the dough becomes firm now.
+Rest it for 15–20 minutes.
+Semolina absorbs some water, and the dough becomes firm now.
 Knead it once again.

 - Take 4 tbsp plain flour in a small bowl.
 Add 2 pinches of salt and water.
 Mix well to get a thin batter.
 The batter should just coat the pinwheels.
 This is the dip for making pinwheels.

-- Keep all three main ingredients such as, the dough, the filling, and the dip ready.
+- Keep all three main ingredients such as the dough, the filling, and the dip ready.

-- Divide the filling in two portions.
+- Divide the filling into two portions.
 Spread the filling evenly on the pancake.
 You can spread it even by rolling the surface with a rolling pin.
 For this, you have to apply some oil to the rolling pin.
 Otherwise, the stuffing sticks on the rolling pin.

 - Now, fold the pancake along with the stuffing(refer the pic).
 You will get a log.
 Cut this in 1/2 inch thick pieces as shown in the pic.
 Take each piece and gently press it horizontally.
 Collect the pinwheels on a plate.